hansenp/diachrscripts/README.md

 The first line is for simple and the second line for twisted interactions.
 The four columns correspond to the enrichment categories `EE`, `NE`, `EN` and `NN`.
 The bars of the histograms have pink borders for simple and green borders for twisted interactions.
+As with the histograms for the comparison of DI, UIR and UI, the density differences of NE and EN within the individual bins are shown to the left of the histograms.
+The density differences between *simple* and *twisted* interaactions are shown below the histograms.

 The second PDF file
 ```